Tharun Bhascker

-Tharun Bhascker Dhaassyam (born 5 November 1988) is an Indian film director, writer, actor, and television presenter who works in Telugu cinema.
-He directed the critically acclaimed romantic comedy film Pelli Choopulu (2016), which won him the National Film Award for Best Feature Film in Telugu and Best Screenplay – Dialogues.
-He later directed Ee Nagaraniki Emaindhi (2018), and made his debut in a lead role with Meeku Maathrame Cheptha (2019).
+Tharun Bhascker Dhaassyam (born 5 November 1988) is an Indian film director, actor and screenwriter who works in Telugu cinema.
+He directed the romantic comedy Pelli Choopulu (2016), which won him the National Film Award for Best Feature Film in Telugu and Best Screenplay – Dialogues.
+He later directed Ee Nagaraniki Emaindhi (2018), and made his acting debut in a lead role with Meeku Maathrame Cheptha (2019).

 Early life

-Tharun Bhascker was born on 5 November 1988 in Madras and was raised in Hyderabad.
+Tharun Bhascker was born on 5 November 1988 in Madras (now Chennai) and was raised in Hyderabad.
 His father hailed from Warangal, Telangana, while his mother is from Tirupati, Andhra Pradesh.
-Bhasckar studied at Hyderabad Public School, and Swami Vivekananda Institute of Technology.
+Bhascker studied at Hyderabad Public School, and Swami Vivekananda Institute of Technology.
 He later graduated from New York Film Academy.

 His father, Uday Bhaskar, died in 2015.
 His mother, Geetha Bhaskar, made her acting debut in Sekhar Kammula's Fidaa (2017).

 Film career

-Bhascker started his career with short films such as Anukokunda, and Sainma.
-Anukokunda was screen at the Cannes Film Festival.
+Bhascker started his career directing short films such as Anukokunda, and Sainma.
+Anukokunda was screened at the Cannes Film Festival.

-His first full length feature film was Pelli Choopulu (2016).
+His first full length directorial feature film was Pelli Choopulu (2016).
 The film received National Film Award for Best Feature Film in Telugu, and Bhasckar won Best Screenplay for Dialogues.
 The film was remade in Hindi as Mitron (2018), in Malayalam as Vijay Superum Pournamiyum (2019), and in Tamil as Oh Manapenne.

-In 2018, Bhasckar played the role of Singeetham Srinivasa Rao in the biopic, Mahanati.
+In 2018, Bhasckar made his acting debut with the role of Singeetham Srinivasa Rao in the biopic Mahanati.
 His second directorial is the buddy comedy film Ee Nagaraniki Emaindhi (2018).
-Later in the year, he wrote the screenplay for the Zee5 web series, B. Tech.
+Later in the year, he wrote the screenplay for the ZEE5 web series, B. Tech.

-In 2019, Bhaskar made his debut in a lead role with Meeku Maathrame Cheptha.
+In 2019, Bhaskar played the lead role in Meeku Maathrame Cheptha.

+Keedaa Cola, directed by Tharun Bhascker, was released on 3 November 2023.